 Introduction: Cyberpanel Review

-If you’ve read one of me other hosting reviews, you know that I have five criteria that I use to evaluate hosting providers on.
+If you’ve read one of my other hosting reviews, you know that I have five criteria that I use to evaluate hosting providers.
 The average rating of these five criteria is the final rating for this provider.

 Let’s briefly introduce these five criteria: